 You are what you eat is as true of dogs as it is of us.
 If you eat Big Macs all day, you don’t only get fat!
 You’re also less healthy because of all the additives, colourants and preservatives in MacDonald’s food.
 These chemicals can result in poor skin and hair, digestion problems, food intolerances, itchy skin and mood swings.
 An extreme response can be the kind of behaviour problems you see in some children who can’t tolerate additives.

 Dog food is exactly the same.
 Some foods give dogs poor, flaky and itchy skin.
-They can be prone to stomach upsets and many of them can have aggression problems and hyperactivity because of the food they’re eating.
+They can be prone to stomach upsets and some of them can have reactivity problems and hyperactivity because of the food they’re eating.

 CHEAPER IS POORER

 Poor quality, cheap food isn’t the bargain it might seem to be.
 If it’s cheap, then it’s full of ‘fillers’ – cheap waste products like wheat, maize and other cereals that dogs’ stomachs aren’t designed to cope with.
 Some dogs will do ‘ok’ on feed with cereals and grains – but they won’t do the best they can.
 Dogs’ systems aren’t equipped to deal effectively with carbohydrates – feeding them grains is a relatively modern phenomenon.

 Carbohydrates break down into sugars and are stored as insulin.
 Dogs find it difficult to break down these sugars, and they are unable to regulate their energy, hormone and stress levels.
 This is why so many grain fed dogs have problems with over-excitement, anxiety and reactivity.
 They quite simply can’t control themselves because their brains and bodies are struggling to synthesise the chemical reactions from their food..

 And it’s true that you get out what you put in:

 Bad food = hyperactivity, inability to concentrate and poor health